-Yes, an employee returning from maternity or parental leave in April (or other subsequent month of the scheme) is able to be included, as long as they have been included on a previous schedule with the employer, and there is written evidence dated before 1 March 2020 of a planned return to work in the relevant month.
+Yes, an employee returning from maternity or parental leave is able to be included, as long as they have been included on a previous schedule with the employer, and there is written evidence dated before 1 March 2020 of a planned return to work in the relevant month.
 This information will be required to be provided to CLS before the claim is paid.